FarkostInteractive/VerdantPage/Documentation/AdvancedGuide/AccessingVerdantData.md

 # Accessing Verdant Data

 It can sometimes be useful to access the data Verdant produces in another shader.
 You might want to use the wind to animate something or to apply cloud shadows on your terrain.
-Most of these values can be exposed globally, where they can then be picked up by any material using parts of the Verdant shader library.
+Most of these values can be exposed globally, where they can then be picked up by any material by including parts of the Verdant shader library.

 ## Global Shader Data

 The first step to accessing a system is to make sure its data is available to your shaders.
-For all the sampling functions we'll cover here there's a checkbox either on the field component or on VerdantCamera called something to the effect of "Set Shader Values Globally".
+For all the sampling functions we'll cover here there's a checkbox either on the corresponding field component or on VerdantCamera called something to the effect of "Set Shader Values Globally".
 You'll need to tick it for each system you want to access.
 Note that the data being global implies that these features only work on one VerdantCamera at a time.
 If you have the checkboxes set on more than one you'll see some flickering as the two fight for the global shader parameters.
 A common case where this might happen is when rendering in scene view while having the game view open.
 In that case it will only happen in the editor and will look fine once the game is built and run on its own.
-If you actually had two VerdantCameras in the scene though the problem would persist.
+If you actually have two VerdantCameras in the scene the problem will persist.

 ## Wind

-If you've tried to use global wind you'll have already seen that it's a bit different from other global data.
+Global wind is a bit different from other global data.
 Wind is calculated per VerdantType, so when using it globally we need to select a template type to base our data on.
 That VerdantType *must* be active in the scene, or it won't be usable as a template.
 To allow for different wind configurations for different materials you can also specify a material-VerdantType pairing.
 The material will have the wind of that VerdantType applied to it directly.
-Aside from needing to specify every material you want to use, for the purposes of this guide it works the same way as the global parameters do.
+Aside from needing to specify every material you want to use, accessing it works the same way as global data does.

 ## Including the Access Functions